vesperix/libvxsdr/docs/source/building.rst

 Fetching dependencies allows the build to use newer versions than are provided by the distribution, and ensures that known versions are used in the build.
-However, the build takes longer and all the dependencies are downloaded as source, which is generally larger than a binary package.
+However, the build takes longer and all the dependencies are downloaded as source, which takes up more space than a binary package.

 We recommend trying this approach for distributions other than Debian-based (which should use the method shown for Ubuntu) and Red Hat-based (which should use the